Nonlocal Kondo effect and quantum critical phase in heavy fermion metals

-It remains to be seen how electric transport properties might be affected once the electron self-energy is included at finite $N$.
-A linear-in-$T$ resistivity has been proposed for critical holons \cite{Komijani2019} or due to spinon scattering with vanishing holon velocity at the Fermi energy \cite{pepin2005fractionalization}.
+It remains to be seen how transport properties might be affected when the electron self-energy is included at finite $N$.
+A linear-in-$T$ resistivity has been proposed for critical holons \cite{Komijani2019} or due to spinon scattering with vanishing holon velocity \cite{pepin2005fractionalization}.
 This might be true near the AFM QCP, but must not be extended to the whole intermediate region where spinon and holon dynamics are not always critical, even for frustrated Kondo lattices.
-As a matter of fact, the linear-in-$T$ resistivity was only observed over a very narrow region of the intermediate phase in CePdAl, either near the AFM QCP or where the two transitions are close \cite{zhao2019CePdAl}.
-Its appearance is most probably associated with the distorted Kagome structure, which might not only promote the holon state but also allow for unusual spinon dynamics away from the AFM QCP within certain parameter region.
-Schwinger boson calculations on the Kagome lattice model require substantially more auxiliary fields and will be left for future work.
+Indeed, the linear-in-$T$ resistivity was only observed over a narrow region of the intermediate phase in CePdAl \cite{zhao2019CePdAl}.
+Its appearance is probably associated with the distorted Kagome structure, calculations on which require more auxiliary fields and will be left for future work.

-The intermediate phase has also been observed in several other compounds including YbRh$_2$Si$_2$ with Ir or Ge doping \cite{friedemann2009detaching,Custers2010prl_Ge-YRS} and YbAgGe under magnetic field \cite{Canfield2011YbAgGe}.
+The intermediate phase has also been observed in other compounds including YbRh$_2$Si$_2$ with Ir or Ge doping \cite{friedemann2009detaching,Custers2010prl_Ge-YRS} and YbAgGe under field \cite{Canfield2011YbAgGe}.
 These compounds adopt different crystal structures, suggesting that it is not a phenomenon solely for frustrated Kondo lattices.
-Large spin/orbital degeneracy and low dimensionality may also introduce strong quantum fluctuations \cite{coqblinschrieffer1969}, giving rise to the holon state at small $\kappa$ in our calculations.
+Large spin/orbital degeneracy and low dimensionality may also introduce strong quantum fluctuations \cite{coqblinschrieffer1969}.
 Of course, details of the phase diagram may be altered by finite $N$ corrections including gauge fluctuations.
 Nevertheless, our approach allows for the possibility of the intermediate state, which is an advance beyond the local approximation.
+Key features distinguishing our theory from the conventional Hertz-Millis theory include the partially enlarged electron Fermi surface with an intermediate Fermi wave vector \cite{coleman2005sum}, the existence of multiple charge carriers, and possibly singular charge fluctuations \cite{Komijani2019,prochaska2020singular_YRS}.
 More elaborate studies along this line may lead to a better understanding of the Kondo lattice physics.

-This work was supported by the National Key R\&D Program of China (Grant No. 2017YFA0303103), the National Natural Science Foundation of China (Grants No. 11774401, No. 11974397), and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100).
+This work was supported by the National Key R\&D Program of China (Grant No. 2017YFA0303103), the National Natural Science Foundation of China (Grants No. 12174429, No. 11774401, No. 11974397), and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100).